 Traffic volume, and traffic loads, as well as tyre pressures have increased significantly in recent years causing premature rutting of HMA pavements. - (2) The new binder specifications recommended by Strategic Highway Research Program (SHRP) in March 1993 requires the bitumen binder to meet the stiffness requirements at high as well as low pavement service temperatures.
-Most base bitumen does not meet these requirements in the regions with extreme climatic conditions and, therefore, modification is needed. - (3) The environmental and economic pressure to dispose of some waste materials and industrial by products as additive in HMA. - (4) Public agencies willingness to pay a higher first cost for pavements with a longer service life or which will reduce the risk of premature distress (failure).
+Most base bitumen does not meet these requirements in the regions with extreme climatic conditions and, therefore, modification is needed.

+- (3) The environmental and economic pressure to dispose of some waste materials and industrial by products as additive in HMA. - (4) Public agencies willingness to pay a higher first cost for pavements with a longer service life or which will reduce the risk of premature distress (failure).

-1.2 The Objective of the Research
+1.3 The objectives of the research

 From the above descriptions it is obvious that bitumen should be modified in order to improve its rheological properties or in order to withstand to use in the several of different temperatures.
-For that purpose, this research has the following objective:
+For that purpose, this research has the following objectives:

-- a.
-To investigate the feasibility of using Sulphur(Chemistry Code -S) as a bitumen modifier, - b.
-To formulate the mix between Sulphur and bitumen that will result in a new binder with better physical and mechanical properties. - c.
-To evaluate the use of Sulphur-modified bitumen (S-MB) as a binder in hot mix asphalt (HMA).
+- 1. To investigate the feasibility of using Buton Natural Rock Asphalt as bitumen modifier. - 2.
+To formulate the mix between Buton Natural Rock Asphalt and bitumen that will result in a new binder with better physical and mechanical properties. - 3.
+To evaluate the use of Buton Natural Rock Asphalt -Modified Bitumen (BNRA-MB) as a binder in hot mix asphalt (HMA).

-1.3 Scope of the Study
+1.4 Scope of the Study

 To accomplish those objectives, this study started with a literature review of the information pertaining to the relationship of bitumen characteristics on some different temperatures conditions, and characteristics of the present modified bitumen, and also tests which have to be conducted to the modified bitumen.
-Based on the results of the literature review, a research design was developed involving preliminary research to find the appropriate modifier, in this study was Sulphur, as well as an extensive laboratory testing and experiments, S-MB was then used as a binder of Stone Mastic Asphalt (SMA)-14.
-Various mix samples of SMA-14, the type of HMA used in this research, using S-MB binder were prepared.
-Marshall test on SMA-14 mixture to evaluate its performance will beconducted.
+Based on the results of the literature review, a research design was developed involving preliminary research to find the appropriate modifier, in this study was BNRA, as well as an extensive laboratory testing and experiments (BNRA-MB) was then used as a binder of HMA.
+Various mix samples of Dense Graded, the type of HMA used in this research, using BNRA-MB as binder were prepared.
+Marshall and static Immarsion test on Dense Graded mixture will be conducted to evaluate performance.
+Data obtained from those test were analyzed and the conclusions as well as recommendations were made.